prashlkam/FocussedModePlus/README.md

  - a small part of this blank window is Transparent - through which anything that is in the background can be seen
  - the Transparent area moves wherever the mouse cursor is moved
  - the Transparent area can also be moved - by using the Arrow keys on the keyboard
+ - the Transparent area can also be resiized horizontally - use the `-` key to reduce the width and the `=` key to increase width
+ - the Transparent area can also be resiized vertically - use the `[` key to reduce the hight and the `]` key to increase hight
- - the whole blank window can be Minimized - by pressing the '.'
-(Period) key
+ - the whole blank window can be Minimized - by pressing the `m` key

 ## Setup
 -----------